Fibers of maps to totally nonnegative spaces: Introduction

 In Section ~\ref{s:topology}, we review background, doing so in a way that aims to make this paper accessible to readers coming from an assortment of fields including combinatorics, topology and representation theory.
 In Section ~\ref{sub:whole-fiber}, we determine the combinatorial structure of fibers in terms of interior dual block complexes of subword complexes; we also prove in Section ~\ref{sub:whole-fiber} that the unique regular CW complexes having the same face posets as our fibers are contractible.
-Section ~\ref{s:CW} proves that the standard regular CW decomposition of a simplex restricted to any fiber $f_{(i_1,\dots ,i_d)}^{-1}(p)$ of $f_{(i_1,\dots ,i_d)}$ gives a cell decomposition of $f_{(i_1,\dots ,i_d)}^{-1}(p)$.
-Finally, we show in Section ~\ref{s:fsConj} how contractibility of fibers would combine with other results in this paper together with results in the literature regarding approximating maps by homeomorphisms to yield a new proof of the Fomin-Shapiro Conjecture.
+Section ~\ref{s:CW} proves that the standard regular CW decomposition of a simplex restricted to any fiber $f_{(i_1,\dots ,i_d)}^{-1}(p)\cap \RR_{\ge 0}^d$ of $f_{(i_1,\dots ,i_d)}$ gives a cell decomposition of $f_{(i_1,\dots ,i_d)}^{-1}(p)\cap \RR_{\ge 0}^d$ and proves this is a cell stratification of $f_{(i_1,\dots ,i_d)}^{-1}(p)\cap \RR_{\ge 0}^d$.
+Finally, we show in Section ~\ref{s:fsConj} how contractibility of fibers, namely Conjecture C above, would combine with other results in this paper and with results in the literature regarding approximating maps by homeomorphisms to yield a new proof of the Fomin-Shapiro Conjecture.